psychemedia/island-storynotes/wightnotes.md

 p219 lost and found Bonchurch is celebrated as the birthplace of one of our naval heroes, Admiral Sir Thomas Hopson p285 Legend of the Titchbourne Dole.
-Lady Isabella Crawles p333 ford with the mainland  Leap, on the Hampshire coast, and Rew Street in Gurnard Bay p359 Luccombe Chine “ runs” formerly existed, and the chalky edge of the clif was worn into a channel by the ropes with which the casks were hoisted from the beach below p377 The next great calamity from which the island suffered, from which indeed it was slow in recovering,was not an invasion of French foes ,but an il-judged attempt on the part of the then “Lord,” Sir Edward Woodville, to carry terror into the ranks of their old enemies by actively espousing the cause of the Duke of Brittany against Charles VIII.
+Lady Isabella Crawles p333 ford with the mainland  Leap, on the Hampshire coast, and Rew Street in Gurnard Bay p359 Luccombe Chine " runs" formerly existed, and the chalky edge of the clif was worn into a channel by the ropes with which the casks were hoisted from the beach below p377 The next great calamity from which the island suffered, from which indeed it was slow in recovering,was not an invasion of French foes ,but an il-judged attempt on the part of the then "Lord," Sir Edward Woodville, to carry terror into the ranks of their old enemies by actively espousing the cause of the Duke of Brittany against Charles VIII.
 Having , in opposition to the wishes of Henry VII . , raised a force of 40 gentlemen and 400 yeomen of the island, picturesquely clad in white coats with broad red crosses, he joined the Duke's forces — a portion of whom assumed the same dress to deceive the enemy into the belief that the English